Sagar Joshi

 - In B2C, combined search averages about 76% of organic traffic.

-- SEO drives 1000%+ more traffic than organic and paid and unpaid social media.
+- SEO drives 1000%+ more traffic than organic, paid, and unpaid social media.

 - 76% of people who conduct a local search on their smartphone visit a physical place within 24 hours, and 28% of those searches result in a purchase.

 The return on investment (ROI) of search engine optimization campaigns depends on your industry.
 SEO is a long-term strategy that can produce significant results when done right and consistently.
-Here are a few statistics to help us evaluate the long-term impact of SEO based on the industry.
+Here are a few statistics to help us evaluate the long-term impact of SEO in the industry.

 Here are some SEO statistics that impact your ROI directly.